mchong6/Draw-Anime-GAN/README.md

 Most of the code is based on [animeGAN](https://github.com/jayleicn/animeGAN) and it started off from experimenting with his project.
 However, I realized that his dataset consists of many bad images.
 I thus wrote a simple script image_check.py to remove images that does not have faces and black and white images.
 Still, the results are not optimistic due to the bad quality images from [danbooru.donmai.us](http://danbooru.donmai.us/).
 I thus decided to create my own dataset following inspiration from [MakeGirls.moe](https://github.com/makegirlsmoe/makegirls.moe_web).

 ### Model
-For my vanilla version, I use a DCGAN but instead of a deconvolution to upsample the image, I used PixelShuffle which has shown great result.
+For my vanilla version, I use a DCGAN but instead of a deconvolution to upsample the image, I used PixelShuffle which has shown great results.
 I've also implemented [DRAGAN](https://github.com/kodalinaveen3/DRAGAN) which uses a gradient penalty.
 I am still experimenting with DRAGAN but preliminary results are bad and could be due to the small dataset.
 I've also implemented a rough version of an [SRResnet](https://github.com/kodalinaveen3/DRAGAN) which I've yet to test due to hardware constraints.

 This is a result from DCGAN with PixelShuffle at about epoch.
 ![fake_sample_1](images/fake_sample.png)